 There is, in 2019, one more new benefit to fitness wearables.
 With their permission – and with stringent HIPPA practices in effect, Aetna have teamed up with Apple to create the Attain by Aetna app.

-This app makes use of the health data collected by wearables and uses it to create helpful advice for ongoing wellness on a personal level, as well as to rewards users for healthy practices.
-The Aetna app is the first of its kind, but it is likely that other health insurance companies will be following suit very shortly.
+This app makes use of the health data collected by wearables and uses it to create helpful advice for ongoing wellness on a personal level, as well as to reward users for healthy practices.
+The Aetna app is the first of its kind, but it is likely that other health insurance companies will follow suit very shortly.